-The library of the Law School numbers some 185,000 volumes and 15,000 pamphlets.
+The library of the Law School contains more than 200,000 volumes.
 It is so arranged as to permit each student direct access to books in the stacks as well as in the Reading Room.
 Its collection of reports of American state and federal courts and of the reports of the British Commonwealth of Nations is complete.
 It has complete sets of all legal periodicals in the English language.
 It contains an excellent collection of textbooks, digests, annotations, and encyclopedias.
 It is one of the few repositories of the records and briefs filed in the Supreme Court of the United States and in the New York Court of Appeals.
 In the field of foreign law, especially civil law, there is an excellent collection, and it is constantly expanding.